Project Configurations for Android πŸ› οΈ

 2. Remove the target string from the locale file.

-3. Push the locale file with the string removed or open the pull request if you use the CI.
+3. Push the locale file with the string removed or open the pull request (update via a CI pipeline).

 4. Go to https://app.phrase.com/accounts/<your_account>/projects/<your_project>/uploads and select the latest upload log: